Biała Przemsza

-Biała Przemsza is a river of Poland, a tributary of the Przemsza near Mysłowice.
+The Biała Przemsza is a river of Poland, a tributary of the Przemsza near Mysłowice.
 It has a length of 63.9 km and a catchment area of 876.6 km².
 The river forms branches, meanders, urea, sometimes joints.
 Flows and water states are constant.

 Drainage

-Biała Przemsza begins to run in the Olkuska Highlands from the springs flowing from the peatland at an altitude of 376 m above sea level, southwest of Wolbromia.
+The Biała Przemsza originates in the Olkuska Highlands from the springs flowing from the peatland at an altitude of 376 m above sea level, southwest of Wolbromia.
 From there, under the name Centary iy flows to the southwest in a flat-bottomed deep valley at 8–12 m and 200–300 m wide.
 In Chrząstowice falls into it from the east from purgatory plow, which, however, in recent years completely dries up.
 In Golczowice accepts a stream flowing from the Black Forest.
 In the Keys falls into it from the north the flow flowing from the village of Rodaki.
 Sailing further west flows through the Erival Desert, dividing it in half.
 At its western end it flows into it from the north, from the village of Chechło, Centuria, and from the south-west.
 Further, the river changes direction to the south and narrow, deep valley breaks through The Ząbkowicki Garb to Sławków.
-It flows through Okradzionów, Dabrowa Górnicza district and the southern edge of the District of Sosnowiec Maczki and Jaworzna districts.
+It flows through Okradzionów, Dąbrowa Górnicza district and the southern edge of the District of Sosnowiec Maczki and Jaworzna districts.

 On the border of two Sosnowiec districts: Niwki and Boru and Mysłowice at an altitude of about 100 000 m.
 250 m above sea level connects with The Black Przemsa to form Przems, which flows into the Vistula River.
 This place in the area of confluence of the borders of Sosnowiec and Mysłowice is known as the Triangle of the Three Emperors.